dorythecat/TransforMate/docs/commands/transformation/export_tf.md

     be kept as an archive for future reference, with the expected behavior when importing said versions of TSF data.

+### v2.0 specification (Introduced in v2.4.0)
+This revision includes various changes from v1.2.

+First of all, the `proxy_prefix` and `proxy_suffix` modifiers have been removed, as they were only relevant for Tupper-like servers, which are no longer supported.
+The indicators preceding the complex modifiers have been removed, as they were redundant.
+If a complex modifier is empty, it should be considered inactive.

 ### v1.2 specification (Introduced in v2.2.0)
 This revision includes one change from v1.1.